rmzelle/writing/specification-csl10-20100530.rst

     -  "template": if the URI is that of the CSL style from which the current independent style is derived.
 May be used to indicate style parentage.
     -  "documentation: if the URI points to the online style documentation.

-    The ``cs:link`` element may contain textual content to describe the link, and may carry the ``xml:lang`` attribute to specify the language of either the link description or of the link target (the value should be a
-    |link| `xsd:language locale code
+    The ``cs:link`` element may contain textual content to describe the link, and may carry the ``xml:lang`` attribute to specify the language of either the link description or of the link target (the value should be a `xsd:language locale code
     <http://books.xmlschemata.org/relaxng/ch19-77191.html>`_).

 ``cs:published`` (optional)
-    The contents of this element must be a |link| `timestamp
+    The contents of this element must be a `timestamp
     <http://books.xmlschemata.org/relaxng/ch19-77049.html>`_.
 This timestamp
     indicates when the style was initially created or made available.

 ``cs:rights`` (optional)
     This element specifies the license under which the style file is released.
-    See, e.g. the |link| `Creative Commons
+    See, e.g. the `Creative Commons
     <http://creativecommons.org/license/>`_.
 The element may include a
-    ``xml:lang`` attribute to specify the language of the content (the value should be an |link| `xsd:language locale code
+    ``xml:lang`` attribute to specify the language of the content (the value should be an `xsd:language locale code
     <http://books.xmlschemata.org/relaxng/ch19-77191.html>`_).

 ``cs:summary`` (optional)
-    This element gives a summary of the style.The element may include a ``xml:lang`` attribute to specify the language of the content (the value should be an |link| `xsd:language locale code
+    This element gives a summary of the style.The element may include a ``xml:lang`` attribute to specify the language of the content (the value should be an `xsd:language locale code
     <http://books.xmlschemata.org/relaxng/ch19-77191.html>`_).

 ``cs:title``
     The contents of this required element should be the name of the style as it should be shown to users.
-The element may include a ``xml:lang`` attribute to specify the language of the content (the value should be an |link|
-    `xsd:language locale code
+The element may include a ``xml:lang`` attribute to specify the language of the content (the value should be an `xsd:language locale code
     <http://books.xmlschemata.org/relaxng/ch19-77191.html>`_).

 ``cs:updated``
-    The contents of this required element must be a |link| `timestamp
+    The contents of this required element must be a `timestamp
     <http://books.xmlschemata.org/relaxng/ch19-77049.html>`_.
 This timestamp is
     used for automatic updating of styles.